 January 05, 2019

 As a windows user for many many years, Task Manager is a friend.
-Through the years, I have used it to kill thousands of misbehaving apps, and getting info about which ones are exhausting my resources.
-Until I started working with machines that has 100s of GBs of memory and apps to match.
-In this post I would like to discuss how it can be lacking as a memory tracker, and go over alternatives that could replace it.
+Through the years, I have used it to kill thousands of misbehaving applications, and getting info about which ones are exhausting my resources.
+Until I started working with machines that have 100+ of GBs of memory hosting data-intensive services, that’s when I first started seeing discrepancies between how much memory my app was allocating vs what Task Manager shows.
+In this post I will discuss how Task Manager can be lacking as a memory tracker, and go over alternatives that could replace it.
 First, let’s discuss how memory allocations work in Windows.